The Flex Polisher

 - Considered the "safer" choice for beginners, but also used by most professionals.

 - Random orbital buffers are still dual-action, but are not positive drive buffers.
-When enough pressure is put upon the buffer during use, it will cause the spinning to stop and only the oscillation will continue.
+When enough pressure is put upon the buffer during use, it will cause the spinning to stop and only vibration will continue.
 (This is what makes a random orbital even "more" safer than this positive drive, dual-action Flex polisher)

 - Most professionals will both start with a dual-action and remain using one, and never learn how to use a rotary polisher.
 And most people prefer a random orbital over a positive drive version as the random orbital is easier to work with. (generally people will choose easier over effective or efficient.
 Because the random orbital 'dual-action' buffer is the easiest of all car polishers to use, it allows even absolute beginners to immediately start polishing their car.
 In most ways, this is the good news.
-See Car Polishing for my personal and professional recommendation if you are a true beginner and you want a very simple solution)
+(See Car Polishing for my personal and professional recommendation if you are a true beginner and you want a very simple solution)

 "Darren, if you are saying that a positive drive dual-action buffer like this one from Flex is 'harder' to control, then why would anyone ever want one?"